jakemanger/NEVE/Docs/getting_started/controlling_from_python.md

 ```

 ### Simple control
 13. Now that everything is setup, i.e. our unity environment is open and our python virtual environment is activated, we can start to control the environment from python.
-Below, we are using the example `FindBurrow` project created in our [Creating a AnimVR unity project]() example.
+Below, we are using the example `FindBurrow` project created in our [Unity setup](unity_setup.md) example.
 If you are using a different project, you will be required to change any text with `FindBurrow` to that of your project name.
 14. To achieve simple control, create a python file named `test_env.py` and add the following code:

 ```